AkashGautam0001/url-short-service/README.md

-# This repo contain a project which shoten the url of any url
+# This Repository contain a project which convert the url into shorten length.